awlondon/primarydesignco-blog/_posts/2026-02-05_amplifying_original_thought.md

 Once originality is legible, compensation stops being speculative.

 The ADE converts human thought into a measurable signal—not by scoring truth or usefulness, but by estimating anomaly under constraint.
-That estimate can be priced because it correlates with downstream value: discoveries worth testing, designs worth prototyping, and arguments worth refining.
+That estimate correlates with downstream option value in discovery, design, and research.^[8]

-This is the same logic used in other domains where option value dominates immediate payoff.
-Early-stage research, venture capital, and exploratory science all operate on the premise that most inputs fail, but a small fraction compound dramatically.
-Anomaly detection allows that logic to be applied to cognition itself.

-In practical terms, compensation can attach at multiple points:

-- Upstream bounties for anomalous hypotheses in targeted domains.

-- Royalty-like attribution when an original idea becomes a reusable template or tool.

-- Reputation-weighted incentives where consistently high anomaly scores increase expected future payouts.
+Compensation can attach upstream through bounties, downstream through attribution and royalties, or longitudinally through reputation-weighted incentives.
 None of this requires AGI to be creative.
 It requires AGI to be selective.

-## Why Output-Based Economies Collapse Under AGI

-Most proposed “AI economies” fail because they reward volume.

-When models can generate text, code, and imagery cheaply, output loses price support.
-Systems that pay per artifact or per task inevitably race to zero.
-This is not a moral failure; it is a consequence of abundance.

-Originality behaves differently.
-As generative capacity increases, derivative output becomes cheaper, while non-derivative input becomes more valuable.
-The ADE exploits this asymmetry by filtering for signal rather than scale.

-This is why the human role does not disappear in an AGI economy.
-It inverts.
-Humans stop competing with machines on throughput and instead specialize in conceptual deviation, which machines cannot self-produce.

-## The Creative Cognition Economy

-Taken together, these mechanisms define a creative cognition economy:

-- Humans generate hypotheses, intuitions, and conceptual risks.

-- AGI evaluates those inputs for anomaly, context, and lineage.

-- High-signal ideas are amplified, tested, and reused.

-- Value flows back to the originators of the signal, not just the executors of output.

-This economy is not post-work.
-It is post-derivation.

-It does not require universal genius or constant creativity.
-It requires only that people are given space, tools, and incentives to think—and that thinking is evaluated directly rather than inferred from credentials or productivity theater.

-The ADE is not the economy itself.
-It is the interface that makes such an economy possible.

 ## Conclusion: Humans as Anomaly Generators

-The mistake most AGI discourse makes is assuming that intelligence is exhausted by output.
+The error in most AGI discourse is assuming intelligence is exhausted by output.

-Large models compress, recombine, and contextualize what is already known.
-They do this at a scale and speed no human can match.
-That capability does not erase the human role—it clarifies it.
+Large models compress and recombine what is already known at superhuman scale.
+That does not erase the human role—it clarifies it.

 Humans matter because they introduce conceptual discontinuities.
 They propose hypotheses that do not yet have a place in the manifold.
-They ask questions that existing distributions cannot predict.
 They supply anomaly.

-AGI, properly used, does not replace this function.
+AGI does not replace this function.
 It makes it visible.

-The Anomaly Detection Engine described in this essay is not a creative substitute.
+The Anomaly Detection Engine is not a creative substitute.
 It is a recognition layer.
-It identifies where human thought is doing real work, explains why, and amplifies that signal downstream.
-In doing so, it inverts the familiar anxiety: the more powerful AGI becomes, the more valuable genuinely original human input grows.
+It identifies where human thought is doing real work and amplifies that signal downstream.
+As AGI grows more powerful, genuinely original human input becomes more—not less—valuable.

-Education, credentials, and output-based labor systems were solutions to an older problem: how to infer thinking when evaluation was expensive.
-AGI changes that cost structure.
-What survives is learning and expertise.
-What fades is gatekeeping by proxy.

-The future economy implied here is not post-human and not post-thinking.
+The future implied here is not post-human and not post-thinking.
 It is post-derivative.
-Its scarce input is not labor hours or content volume, but non-predictable cognition under constraint.
+Its scarce input is non-predictable cognition under constraint.

 That is not something models discover on their own.
 It is something they are built to recognize—when humans provide it.

-## Contextual Recommendation

-For readers interested in how anomaly-sensitive systems can be operationalized—particularly in scientific and technical discovery—explore the work emerging from PhagePatch and its surrounding ecosystem.
-These efforts illustrate the broader pattern discussed here: human hypothesis framing paired with model-driven evaluation, simulation, and amplification.

-This is the direction in which creative cognition becomes legible, shareable, and ultimately compensable.

-## References (scaffold)
+## References

-(Final formatting and completeness in Pass 7 / Pass 8)

-Kunda, Z. (1990).
-“The Case for Motivated Reasoning.”
-Psychological Bulletin.
+^[1]: Arrow, K. (1962).
+“Economic Welfare and the Allocation of Resources for Invention.” *NBER*.
+^[2]: Manso, G. (2011).
+“Motivating Innovation.” *Journal of Finance*.
+^[3]: Bender, E. et al. (2021).
+“On the Dangers of Stochastic Parrots.” *FAccT*.
+^[4]: Bommasani, R. et al. (2021).
+“On the Opportunities and Risks of Foundation Models.” *Stanford CRFM*.

-Boden, M. A. (1998).
-“Creativity and Artificial Intelligence.”
-Artificial Intelligence.
+^[5]: Boden, M. A. (1998).
+“Creativity and Artificial Intelligence.” *Artificial Intelligence*.

-Smith, J. et al. (Year).
-Anomaly detection in multimodal systems.
-Journal / Conference.

-Autor, D. (Year).
-Skill bias, credentialing, and labor market signaling.
-Journal.

-Selected reports on skills-based hiring and credential inflation.
+^[6]: Ruff, L. et al. (2021).
+“Unsupervised Anomaly Detection.” *Foundations and Trends in ML*.
+^[7]: Spence, M. (1973).
+“Job Market Signaling.” *Quarterly Journal of Economics*.
+^[8]: Kitch, E. (1977).
+“The Nature and Function of the Patent System.” *Journal of Law & Economics*.